 Giles has served as a Governor at Nettleham Infants School where he had particular responsibilities on the Resources Committee.
 Giles successfully tackled the issue of parking on All Saints Lane, the end of the after-school club, and the transition to academy status during his time as a Governor, which has meant a real improvement for local residents.

-Giles works locally for the Gainsborough Constituency Conservative Association, as Organising Secretary and for Sir Edward Leigh, Member of Parliament for the Gainsborough Constituency, as Constituency Communications Manager.
+Giles works locally for the Gainsborough Constituency Conservative Association, as Organising Secretary and for the Rt.
+Hon Sir Edward Leigh, Member of Parliament for the Gainsborough Constituency, as Constituency Communications Manager.
 Professionally since his graduation, Giles has worked most notably at the Environment Agency, Lincolnshire & Rutland Education and Business Partnership (EBP) and the Lincolnshire Association for the Care of the Elderly.